 We will prove this one factor at a time.
 Let $M \in \Fam{A \wr \Sigma_{p^k}}$ and consider the diagram

-The diagram commutes, where the $\Q$'s commute with $\Q$'s and the $\Po/J$'s commute with $\Po/J$'s; for the top right square this follows from \myref{liftingcriterionlemma}.
-The composites on the top row are equal by \myref{ahs}.
-The surjective arrow implies that the middle two composites are equal.
+The diagram commutes, where the $\Q_{p^k}$'s commute with $\Q_{p^k}$'s and the $\Po_{p^k}/J$'s commute with $\Po_{p^k}/J$'s; for the top right square this follows from \Cref{liftingcriterionlemma}.
+The composites on the top row are equal by \Cref{ahs}.
+The surjectivity of $f$ implies that the middle two composites are equal.
 But now that these are equal, the composites from $\E(BA)$ to $\E(BM)/I_M$ must be equal.
 This proves the claim.

 \end{proof}